Fashion & Technology (FASN) | Wilson School of Design

 Attribute: DESN

-Students will practise the fundamental techniques of apparel pattern drafting.
+Students will practice the fundamental techniques of apparel pattern drafting and construction utilizing industrial sewing and finishing equipment.
 They will investigate the correlation between 2D patterns and their application to 3D human form.
-They will manually draft flat patterns for basic garments and apparel components using industry standard drafting tools and techniques.
+With a focus on basic garment and apparel components, students will manually draft flat patterns using industry standard drafting tools and techniques and apply construction techniques and develop their machine operating skills.
+They will apply industry standards in apparel construction, including equipment protocols and quality assurance practices.

 Level: UG